shaka-project/generic-webdriver-server/backends/chromecast/README.md

 ## Chromecast receiver deployment

+Deploying your own copy of the Chromecast receiver is completely optional.
+Doing so would allow you to:

+  1. Make changes to the receiver app that affect your clients
+  2. Not depend on github.io being up or accessible from your network

+Unless you need one of these things, we recommend using the default receiver app ID, which points to a copy served by github.io.

 To learn how to deploy your own copy of the Chromecast Receiver, see [receiver-deployment.md](https://github.com/google/generic-webdriver-server/blob/main/backends/chromecast/receiver-deployment.md) for details.